How to become a Paramedic/medic in Australia

 - the type of study required; and

-There are two study pathways to become a Paramedic
+The two study pathways to become a Paramedic

 If you complete your training at this level:- You can start working in the private sector within 12-18 months, or even as you study